Manlio Vinciguerra

 Vinciguerra received a doctorate in internal medicine in 2004, and also research training at the University of Geneva, Switzerland, and the European Molecular Biology Laboratory in Italy and in Germany (2005-2011).
 Vinciguerra obtained a degree in biomolecular sciences from the University of Catania, Italy, in 1999.

 Vinciguerra unraveled important cellular signaling and epigenetics mechanisms involved in metabolic processes, stress and aging in the heart and in the liver, such as the PI3K/AKT/mTOR pathway, histone variants and sirtuins, using a systems biology approach in cells and rodent models.
 He is a member of Who's Who in Gerontology.

+Vinciguerra and his team have been awarded the Varna Award 2026, with a Ribbon of the Mayor, the highest award of the municipality of Varna, Bulgaria to distinguished students, artists, and scientists.